ibm-datapower/datapower-tutorials/README.md

     $ oc create -f kubernetes/deployments/datapower-deployment.yaml
     deployment "datapower" created

+To make sure the deployment was created succesfully, you can issue:

+    $ oc get deployment
+    NAME        DESIRED   CURRENT   UP-TO-DATE   AVAILABLE   AGE
+    datapower   1         1         1            1           46m

 This will create the datapower deployment which initializes volumes and exposes necessary ports for test and development.
 Note: non-root users cannot bind to low ports so make sure you are using ports higher than 1024 or grant capabilities to bind to lower ports.